Trusted by 100,000+ organizations globally

 Whether installing apartment complex security cameras around a building’s perimeter, interior, or both, it’s vital to consider how big the building is.
 A building with multiple floors, entrances and exits will require more security cameras — and these should be installed at the building’s entrances, exits, and landings.

 Cameras will also likely be needed in elevators, stairwells, parking garages and other shared spaces, such as laundry or storage rooms.
+Single-family neighborhood camera systems will generally have a much less complex range of needs.

 Installing dual-head or fisheye security cameras may mean it’s possible to use fewer cameras for broader coverage, saving money.
 Consider whether cameras are for indoor or outdoor use and look for features such as extended temperature range and IP ratings for outdoor installation.

-First, decide what type of camera is most suitable, and whether wireless connectivity or a wired connection works best.
+First, decide what type of security camera is most suitable, and whether wireless connectivity or a wired connection works best.
 For example, a dome camera is less obtrusive, and better for installation in lobbies and amenity spaces, where a bullet security camera is more visible and can act as a deterrent around exterior entries and parking garages.
 Then, think about what level of visibility is required – for example, what resolution is needed and whether a wide field of view is essential.

 Also, consider lighting conditions – a dark stairwell or landing may require cameras with IR illuminators for low-light recording.